Between the exploding pickup truck and my exploding head I remembered something very important: I hate online gaming.

 Still, even virtual representations of my personality feel vulnerable when I’m high.
 Smoking pot before gaming opens up not only my little-kid wonder, but also elements of my little-kid fear.
 When it comes down to it, it’s a mixture of that and the irritation I feel toward gamers who have the singular goal of mocking and impeding other players.
 And it has real(ish) results: When you die in GTAV, for example, you lose not only your momentum and location on the map, you’re docked virtual cash for “hospital bills” — cash you’ve earned through hours of play.
 If time is money, it’s akin to highway robbery.

 Comedian Max Silvestri may have put it best when he said, “I can’t get into multiplayer.
 It’s just like children calling you gay all the time.”
-(Kumail Nanjiani — who hosts the video game-focused Indoor Kids podcast — responds in the comedy sketch with, “What’s the matter, can’t take the heat?”)
+(Kumail Nanjiani — who hosts the video game-focused Indoor Kids podcast — responds in the sketch with, “What’s the matter, can’t take the heat?”)

 It’s not just about immaturity or cheap taunts.
 It’s about living in a virtual society, a digital analog of an organic world, in which “freedom” becomes a game-breaking cheat.
-There are precious few things in the real world over which I have the illusion of control, but when I’m gaming — when I’ve ingested my sacrament and entered my pixelated sanctuary — I’ve learned over and over again that I enjoy it best in solitude.
+There are precious few things in the real world over which I have the illusion of control, but when I’m gaming — when I’ve ingested my sacrament and entered my digital sanctuary — I’ve learned over and over again that I enjoy it best in solitude.